Every retail brand should be doing inventory planning, but is your forecasting method supporting your business as well as you think it is?

 - More often than not, growth is not linear.

-- The mix product lines that are driving your growth may change over time.
+- The types of inventory driving your growth may change over time.

 - Your working capital should be allocated in your best growth channels, not tied up in inventory.